Suyeshsingh/Kubernetes-provisioner/README.md

 Spin up a kubernetes cluster within seconds.

 Note:
+Tested on ubuntu 20.04.
-Only run on Ubuntu 18 or newer only spins up kubernetes 25
+only spins up kubernetes 25 (For now)

 How to use the file.
 01. login to your primary master server